radwakhalil22/Task-Tracker-Angular/README.md

 This application includes the following features:

-- Add tasks to the task list
+- Add tasks to the task list.
-- Delete tasks from the task list
+- Delete tasks from the task list.
-- Set reminders for tasks
+- Set reminders for tasks.
-- Toggle the reminder status of tasks
+- Toggle the reminder status of tasks.
-- Fetch task data from a JSON server
+- Fetch task data from a JSON server.
+- A stopwatch to track the time spent on each task.

 ## Technologies